TedSinger/chatfile/README.md

 - Add context by including a shell block (`#@ $`)
   - Commands in the block will be executed and the output provided to the model -
-- Uses any model on OpenRouter or AWS Bedrock
+- Use any model on OpenRouter or AWS Bedrock